 (b) is wrapped in plastic so as to prevent asbestos fibres entering the atmosphere or is contained in such other manner as is approved in writing by the Chief Health Officer.

-[Regulation 11 inserted in Gazette 10 Jan 2017 p.
+[Regulation 11 inserted: Gazette 10 Jan 2017 p.
 202.]

 12. Duty to notify others of presence of asbestos